k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/12_batch_sync_commands.md

 <td valign="top" width="400pxl">

 <p>
 Displays the status of instances of a given Batch process ID.
 This command returns up to 10,000 entities if no limit is set by the command.
-The limitation of 10,000 set set by Fabric to bring a result on reasonable time.
+The limitation of 10,000 is the default value and is set by Fabric so that a result is given in a reasonable almount of time.

-- STATUS, which can be either WAITING, COMPLETED, FAILED.
+- STATUS, which can be WAITING, COMPLETED, or FAILED.
 - ENTITIES, lists of entities separated by a comma.
 - AFFINITY, DCs or nodes.
 - SORT_BY_PROCESS_TIME, if True, shows only the entities with the highest process time.
 If set, ignore all other parameters.